-The water pollution in El Salvador is getting worse every year; rivers, lakes, ponds, streams, and wells are so polluted that the country has less drinkable water.
+The water pollution in El Salvador is getting worse every year.
+The country has less drinkable water due to the contamination of rivers, lakes, ponds, streams, and wells.
 Every year more people are getting sick due to drinking non-potable water.
-Not to mention that in some communities around the country, there is no water available at all.
+Not to mention that there is no drinkable water at all available in some communities around the country.

-If we as Salvadorans don’t start changing our ways, the water pollution problem will get to critical levels never seen before.
-A sad statement, since not long ago, the country was a lush land with plenty of clean water.
+Suppose the country doesn’t start making changes protecting this vital resource.
+In that case, the water pollution problem will get to critical levels never seen before.
+Not long ago, the country was a lush land with plenty of clean drinkable water.

 How bad is the water quality in El Salvador?